top of page

 • Indirect resistance was the only way to maintain some autonomy

-And while these patterns may have once helped you avoid conflict or maintain approval, they often mask a deep need for honest communication and genuine influence, keeping you disconnected from your true emotions and preventing others from truly understanding you.
+But while these patterns may have once helped you avoid conflict or maintain approval, they now often mask a deep need for honest communication and genuine influence, keeping you disconnected from your true emotions and preventing others from truly understanding you.

 The Hidden Costs of Passive Aggressiveness

-When faced with anger or hurt feelings, our first impulse might be to express them indirectly - through sarcasm, subtle sabotage, or quiet resistance - to maintain our sense of safety while still communicating our discontent.
-Yet while this immediate relief might feel like clever self-protection, it often comes at a cost to trust and clarity in relationships.
+When faced with anger or hurt feelings, your first impulse is likely to express them indirectly - through sarcasm, subtle sabotage, or quiet resistance - to maintain your sense of safety while still communicating your discontent.
+The immediate relief you feel might make you consider your passive-agressiveness as clever self-protection, but it often comes at a cost to trust and clarity in relationships.
 True feelings remain masked, leading to a maze of confusion, mistrust, and deteriorating connections.

-When we're constantly in this indirect state, our ability to engage in honest communication becomes limited, creating a vicious cycle of hidden resentment and eroding relationships.
+When you're constantly in this indirect state, your ability to engage in honest communication becomes limited, creating a vicious cycle of hidden resentment and eroding relationships.

 • Unresolved conflicts → Issues remain unspoken and continue to build beneath the surface.